The Austral Winter Workshop on Microlocal Analysis and Non-elliptic Fredholm Theory

 Applications

 Applications are solicited from interested participants.
-Please note that there is a strict limit of 40 students for the school.
-Only students whose applications are accepted will be permitted to attend the school.
+Please note that there is a strict limit of 40 students for the workshop.
+Only students whose applications are accepted will be permitted to attend the workshop.
 The deadline for submission is March 17th.

 Please submit your application using the link above.